Separate layer of ids.

 Since it changes the behavior of the child element, it only makes sense to use the mixin with container elements.

-The mixin was used in the top-level layout of desktop/mobile_scheduler/md.
+The mixin was used in the top-level layout of Mobile Scheduler.
 As a result, it is possible to add custom views with any ids, without worrying that they might conflict with inner ids of 'scheduler'.
 At the same time, it is possible to access all controls in the scheduler via simple ids.

 |innerId||returns the inner ID of an item by its public (real) ID|

 |ui||allows creating new ui, the id of which will be locked in the parent id space|